dharsh1727/OpenLane_CLA_vs_RCA/README.md

 ## Ripple Carry Adder (RCA)

-::contentReference[oaicite:0]{index=0}

-### Definition

-A Ripple Carry Adder is a combinational circuit formed by cascading full adders, where the carry output of each stage is fed into the next stage.

-### Operation

-Each stage computes:

-- Sum = A ⊕ B ⊕ Cin
-- Cout = AB + ACin + BCin

-Carry propagation:
-# OpenLane RCA vs CLA using Sky130

----

-## Overview

-This project presents a comparative ASIC implementation of:

-- Ripple Carry Adder (RCA)
-- Carry Lookahead Adder (CLA)

-across:

-- 4-bit designs
-- 16-bit designs

-using the OpenLane RTL-to-GDS flow on the Sky130 PDK.

-The objective is to evaluate how adder architecture impacts:

-- Timing (critical path delay, slack)
-- Area (cell count, utilization)
-- Power
-- Routing complexity

----

-## Ripple Carry Adder (RCA)

 ### Definition

 A Ripple Carry Adder is a combinational circuit formed by cascading full adders, where the carry output of each stage is fed into the next stage.